SR11 Which agricultural management interventions are most influential on soil organic carbon (based on time series data)?

 Various farmland management activities can alter the carbon storage potential of agricultural soils.
 Farmers are often faced with a variety of choices of land management practices, but little is known about their relative impacts on long-term conservation of soil carbon.
-Continuing from a systematic map published in 2015, EviEM is undertaking a systematic review to estimate the relative effects of a variety of farming practices on soil organic carbon using long-term time series data.
+Continuing from a systematic map published in 2015, EviEM initiated a systematic review to estimate the relative effects of a variety of farming practices on soil organic carbon using long-term time series data.

 A map of knowledge on farming and soil organic carbon

 On farmland that is harvested annually, the carbon content of the soil declines as organic compounds are broken down, removed in the form of crops, leached out by run-off or lost by erosion.
 Globally, the top one metre of soil contains roughly three times as much carbon as the above-ground biomass of plants, and twice as much as the atmosphere.
 Changes in the stock of soil carbon can therefore cause significant changes in the atmospheric concentration of carbon dioxide.
 On a global scale, the losses of carbon from agricultural soils have been estimated at roughly 100 to 1,000 million tonnes of carbon every year.